haacked/haacked.com/_posts/archived/2004-07-07-pot-gives-you-unstoppable-night-vision-powers.aspx.markdown

 ---
 layout: post
-title: "Pot gives you unstoppable night vision powers?"
+title: Pot gives you unstoppable night vision powers?
 date: 2004-07-07 -0800
 comments: true
 disqus_identifier: 787
 categories: []
+redirect_from: "/archive/2004/07/06/pot-gives-you-unstoppable-night-vision-powers.aspx/"
 ---

 Which is perfect for finding that bag of chips in the dark.
 Found this gem on [Boing Boing](http://boingboing.net) about a recent scientific study that indicates puffing a joint can improve night vision.
 Of course